-My prior field experience includes, most recently, helping Australia's largest bank make it easier for millions of low-income customers to claim government benefits, and prior work with unhoused populations, refugees, women experiencing abuse, formerly incarcerated individuals, and exploited workers in Scandinavia, Latin America and the US.
-I've helped teach an MIT undergraduate course on European Politics, as well as the JPAL Executive Education Course on Evaluating Social Programs.
-I'm also a visiting scholar at The People Lab at UC Berkeley, an affiliated researcher of Misum at the Stockholm School or Economics, and a member of the Harvard STAR Lab.
+My field experience includes, most recently, helping Australia's largest bank make it easier for millions of low-income customers to claim government benefits, and prior work with unhoused populations, refugees, women experiencing abuse, formerly incarcerated individuals, and exploited workers in the US, Scandinavia and Latin America.
+I've helped teach the MIT undergraduate course on European Politics, as well as the JPAL Executive Education Course on Evaluating Social Programs.
+I'm also a visiting scholar at The People Lab at UC Berkeley, an affiliated researcher of Misum at the Stockholm School of Economics, and a member of the Harvard STAR Lab.

 Before joining MIT, I worked as a research and policy associate at the Community Training and Assistance Center in Boston, where I focused on civil society and education policy.
 Prior to that, I graduated summa cum laude from Wellesley College with a BA in Peace and Justice Studies, Spanish and Psychology.
 My degree includes studies of European law at the Universidad Carlos III in Madrid, running laboratory studies at the MIT Behavioral Research Lab, and field research on civil war and gang violence in Central America.